Greg Gilbert

 Gregory Scott Gilbert (born January 22, 1962) is a Canadian professional ice hockey coach and former player.
-Gilbert played 15 seasons in the National Hockey League (NHL) before retiring to become a coach.
-Gilbert is a former head coach of the Calgary Flames.
+Gilbert played 15 seasons in the National Hockey League (NHL) with the New York Islanders, Chicago Blackhawks, New York Rangers, and St. Louis Blues between 1981 and 1996 before retiring to become a coach.
+Gilbert was the head coach of the Calgary Flames from 2001 to 2003.
+As a player he won the Stanley Cup three times, with the Islanders in 1982, and 1983, and with the Rangers in 1994.

 Playing career

 Gilbert was born and raised in Mississauga, Ontario.
 As a youth, Gilbert played in the 1975 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Mississauga.

 During his sixteen-season NHL career, Gilbert played for the New York Islanders, Chicago Blackhawks, New York Rangers and St. Louis Blues.
-He is a three-time Stanley Cup Champion, winning it with the Islanders in 1982 and 1983, and with the Rangers in 1994.
+He is a three-time Stanley Cup champion, winning it with the Islanders in 1982 and 1983, and with the Rangers in 1994.
 To date, Gilbert is the only player in NHL history to win the Stanley Cup with both New York City-area franchises.